Banane9/NeosLocalLogixRegisters/README.md

 Local LogiX Registers
 =====================

 A [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos VR](https://neos.com/) that adds the ability to create LogiX registers and boolean latches with localized values.
 This can be toggled on and off with a new context menu entry while having the tool equipped.
+It now adds the ability to toggle the localization/synchronization of any held register or all registers in a whole hierarchy, as long as they all have the same state.
+Individual fields can also be localized by grabbing them with the LogiX tip and using the context menu entry.

-The prefix for the names of localized nodes, as well as the icons for the context menu can be changed in the settings.
+The icons for the context menu can be changed in the settings.
 Localisation state is toggled per session, with the default config option determining what it starts as.

 ## Installation